Do you know what grace is? Have you ever received something good even though you didn’t deserve it?

 What do you know about Noah?
 Do you remember what he built (the ark)?
 And do you remember why he built it (the flood)?

 When everyone else rejected God and his love, Noah chose to trust God and obey his command to build an ark (a really big boat) in order to save humanity in it.
-And in doing this, Noah will become a picture of both us and a picture of Jesus.

 The question for people in Noah’s day was: Will you admit that you have sinned and let God save you in the ark?